Akanksha2011/Child-Safety-Analytics/README.md

 - Perform statistical tests to derive insights from the data.

-## Screenshots
+## Screenshots ⭐

 -Bar plot showing the distribution of different crime heads across states:

 ![image](https://github.com/Akanksha2011/Child-Safety-Analytics/assets/96917420/f03e39cc-d238-4928-abb3-6e4145f75428)

--Box plot of total number of persons under train during that year:
+-Boxplot illustrates the distribution of persons under trial across various states and union territories throughout the year.
+Each box represents the interquartile range, while the whiskers indicate the range of the data.
+Outliers are displayed as individual points, highlighting variations and anomalies among different regions.:

 ![image](https://github.com/Akanksha2011/Child-Safety-Analytics/assets/96917420/5bffe690-aa11-44bd-bbd0-2f3a8e0c42dd)

--A pie chart shows the distribution of persons under trial by crime type:
+-A pie chart provides a visual representation of the distribution of persons under trial for various crimes against children.
+It breaks down the different categories of crimes and shows the proportion of each type, offering insights into the most common offenses and the relative frequency of each crime.

 ![image](https://github.com/Akanksha2011/Child-Safety-Analytics/assets/96917420/66689bc7-4687-4fc1-87e6-c43033531e2e)

--Total number of persons under trial is visualized using a KDE plot:
+-This Kernel Density Estimate (KDE) plot visualizes the distribution of the total number of persons under trial over the course of a year.
+The plot highlights the density and spread, indicating the frequency and variation of trials, with a peak around the central value.

 ![image](https://github.com/Akanksha2011/Child-Safety-Analytics/assets/96917420/371bfa37-4c33-4de9-a6a3-afa9bf63d2c7)